vedsm/alexa-alphabet-geography/README.md

-Alphabet Geography Game for alexa
+Letter Altlas Game for alexa